 Storing information in "the cloud" has become second-nature for many organizations, but the legal profession is still working to catch up.
 Cloud usage has slowly crept up for law firms, with about 54% of firms reporting they used the cloud in 2018.

-Regulators and courts have not yet had the opportunity to address e-Discovery in the cloud.
-However, we can apply recent principles to craft a new approach to e-Discovery that takes advantage of the cloud's unique qualities to deliver a more efficient, secure, and cost-effective data management strategy.
+Regulators and courts have not yet had the opportunity to address e-discovery in the cloud.
+However, we can apply recent principles to craft a new approach to e-discovery that takes advantage of the cloud's unique qualities to deliver a more efficient, secure, and cost-effective data management strategy.

+Know how to get your data out, whether for discovery, compliance, or change in provider.
 Having a plan is necessary to ensure that collection and production activities are consistent, efficient, and simple to explain to opposing counsel and regulators.
 The same advantages apply when describing data privacy and security to clients.